alexjwang/Cardrop/request_tutorial.md

 ***

 ## Step 1: Obtain an Access Token
-In the previous section, we listened for the authorization `code`.
-Let's exchange that for the `accessToken` required to make your first request.
+In the previous section, we retrieved an authorization `code`.
+Let's exchange that for the `access_token` required to make your first request.

 ```javascript
 // ./index.js